 - your taxable income for MLS purposes is below the income threshold (see above),

 - your taxable income for MLS purposes is over the income threshold and you have hospital insurance (see below) for you and all of your dependents with a registered health fund, with a total yearly front-end deductible or excess no greater than $500 for singles or $1,000 for families/couples,

 - you are normally exempt from the Medicare levy because you are a prescribed person and you do not have any dependents.
 Your income level is not considered in this case,

-To be exempt from the surcharge, your hospital cover must be held with a registered health fund and cover some or all of the fees and charges for a stay in hospital, with an excess no greater than $500 for singles or $1,000 for couples/families.
+To be exempt from the surcharge, your hospital cover must be held with a registered health fund and cover some or all of the fees and charges for a stay in hospital, with a maximum payable excess per year that is no greater than $500 for singles or $1,000 for couples/families (i.e. if multiple hospital claims are made in a single year, the excess paid by you cannot exceed $500/$1000).
 General treatment cover without hospital cover will not provide an exemption; and overseas visitors cover, overseas student health cover or cover held with an international insurer will not provide an exemption.

 To work out your annual income for MLS purposes, you can refer to the ATO's Medicare Levy Surcharge Income Calculator or contact the ATO directly.